4th Wall is a free, augmented reality (AR) public art platform exploring resistance and inclusive creative expression.

 BLOOMBERG MEDIA: Art + Technology, "Art and Augmented Reality: NANCY BAKER CAHILL"

-With app developer Drive Studios, Nancy Baker Cahill, artist and Creative Director of 4th Wall, founded the app to challenge traditional experiences of public art, and to increase access to fine art through AR.
+In February 2018, with app developer Drive Studios, Nancy Baker Cahill, artist and Creative Director of 4th Wall, founded the app to challenge traditional experiences of public art, and to increase access to fine art through AR.

 Baker Cahill named the app "4th Wall" because it both exists in and transitions from one boundary into another.
 Blending the physical and virtual worlds enables new creative possibilities and combinations--the potential of which she finds conceptually limitless.
 4th Wall serves as a way to collectively share an augmented experience without expensive or inaccessible VR headsets and technology.